Internet in the United Kingdom: The early Internet and TCP/IP

+Other computer networks and protocols

 The South West Universities Computer Network (SWUCN) was an early British academic computer network developed with the objective of resource sharing.
-After planning began in 1967, work was initiated in 1969 on an experimental network, before becoming operational for users in 1974.
+After planning began in 1967, work was initiated in 1969 on an experimental network, becoming operational for users in 1974.
 In the early 1970s, the Science Research Council community established SRCnet, later called SERCnet.
 Other regional academic networks were built in the mid-late 1970s, as well as experimental networks such as the Cambridge Ring.

 During the 1970s, the NPL team researched internetworking on the European Informatics Network (EIN).
 Based on datagrams, the network linked Euratom, the French research centre INRIA and the UK’s National Physical Laboratory in 1976.
-The transport protocol of the EIN was the basis of the one adopted by the International Networking Working Group.
+The transport protocol of the EIN helped to launch the INWG and X.25 protocols.

-In 1973, Clifford Cocks invented public-key cryptography while working at the Government Communications Headquarters (GCHQ).
-The scheme was passed to the USA's National Security Agency.
+Building on the work of James H. Ellis in the late 1960s, Clifford Cocks and Malcolm Williamson invented a public-key cryptography algorithm in 1973.
 An equivalent algorithm was later independently invented in 1977 in the United States by Ron Rivest, Adi Shamir and Leonard Adleman.
 The RSA algorithm became central to security on the Internet.

 Post Office Telecommunications developed an experimental public packet switching network, EPSS, in the 1970s.
-This was one of the first public data networks in the world when it began operating in 1977.
+This was one of the first public data networks in the world when it began operating in 1976.
 EPSS was replaced with the Packet Switch Stream (PSS) in 1980.
 PSS connected to the International Packet Switched Service (IPSS), which was created in 1978 through a collaboration between Post Office Telecommunications and two US telecoms companies.
 IPSS provided worldwide networking infrastructure.

 British research contributed to the development of the X.25 standard agreed by the CCITT in 1976 which was deployed on PSS and IPSS.
 The UK academic community defined the Coloured Book protocols, which came into use as "interim" X.25 standards.
 These protocols gained some acceptance internationally as the first complete X.25 standard, and gave the UK "several years lead over other countries".

 Logica, together with the French company SESA, set up a joint venture in 1975 to undertake the Euronet development, using X.25 protocols to form virtual circuits.
 It established a network linking a number of European countries in 1979 before being handed over to national PTTs In 1984.